yuchen-lin/NCU_EE3051_Denoising-Of-Amyloid-PET-Images/README.md

 ## Generating output

 ```
-python main.py --mode=predict --epoch=<put the number of epochs you want to use here!>
+python main.py --mode=predict --epoch=<put the number of epoch you want to use here!>
 ```